ReidTPowell/polygon/README.md

 Set `--dataset_type` to `classification` for classification tasks.

+Ligand efficiency scoring can load either a pickled random forest model or a trained Chemprop model.
+The default backend is now Chemprop; specify `model: randomforest` in your scoring definition if you prefer the RF model.

 ## YAML Scoring Definitions

 Scoring definitions used during molecule generation can now be provided as YAML in addition to CSV.
 A YAML file should contain a list under the key `scoring` with the same fields as the original CSV, for example: